kitnil/awesome/README.md

 ## Python

+- [openwisp-network-topology](https://github.com/openwisp/openwisp-network-topology) - Network topology collector and visualizer.
+Collects network topology data from dynamic mesh routing protocols or other popular networking software like OpenVPN, allows to visualize the network graph, save daily snapshots that can be viewed in the future and more.
+- [multidiff](https://github.com/juhakivekas/multidiff) - Binary data diffing for multiple objects or streams of data
+- [git-ftp](https://github.com/ezyang/git-ftp) - A quick and efficient way of pushing changed files to a website via FTP
+- [pydub](https://github.com/jiaaro/pydub) - Manipulate audio with a simple and easy high level interface
+- [jinja](https://github.com/pallets/jinja) - A very fast and expressive template engine.
+- [schedule](https://github.com/dbader/schedule) - Python job scheduling for humans.
+- [proxy_pool](https://github.com/jhao104/proxy_pool) - Python爬虫代理IP池(proxy pool)
+- [cheatsheets](https://github.com/matplotlib/cheatsheets) - Official Matplotlib cheat sheets
+- [hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
+- [eat_tensorflow2_in_30_days](https://github.com/lyhue1991/eat_tensorflow2_in_30_days) - Tensorflow2.0 🍎🍊 is delicious, just eat it! 😋😋
+- [diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures
 - [zabbix-dnscheck](https://github.com/nobodysu/zabbix-dnscheck) - External check for monitoring host's dns entries without access to the server.
 Supports A, AAAA, PTR, MX and TXT records.
 With LLD and bulk data sending.
 - [awesome-italy-events](https://github.com/ildoc/awesome-italy-events) - Curated list of tech related events in Italy
 - [awesome-scoop](https://github.com/tapannallan/awesome-scoop) - A collection of awesome resources for the scoop package manager for windows